Brussels, Belgium

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Brussels, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 There are a variety of options available, including apartments, houses, and shared accommodation.
 You can search online for rental listings, or contact a local real estate agent for assistance.
 Additionally, there are many websites that offer listings of available properties in Brussels, such as Immoweb, Zimmo, and Logic-Immo.
 It is also possible to find short-term accommodation through Airbnb or other rental websites.
-Once you have identified a few potential properties, it is important to visit them in person to ensure they meet your needs," commented one expat who made the move to Brussels.
+Once you have identified a few potential properties, it is important to visit them in person to ensure they meet your needs," remarked one expat who made the move to Brussels.

 What is a typical expat home or apartment like in Brussels?